wstam88/rofi-fontawesome/README.md

 # Font Awesome icon list for Rofi

-I generated this Font Awesome icon lists to be used as a quick  search/select tool to be used with Rofi.
+I generated this Font Awesome icon lists to be used as a quick search/select tool utilizing rofi, xclip and xdotool.

 There are 2 lists available:
  * **Default** for pasting the icon class